viperproject/rust-life/compiler_mod/naive_polonius_rules_v0.8.0.md

 This basically gives the information that a certain region is live at a certain point.
 (The details of this, and the definitions are given in the blog post, that also redirects to the NLL RFC.)
 However, note that in the current version of Polonius it does not directly use the `region_live_at` that is provided as input (as part of all_facts), but instad it uses a new one that is explicitly computed right at the beginning by Polonius by calling the method `liveness::init_region_live_at(...)`.
 (So the relation that is used by Polonius will differ from the one that is available as part of the inputs) Still, for the rules provided before, this (new) `region_live_at` is considered to be an input fact.
-Also, it seems (from the commit history) that this change was only introduced in polonius-engine 0.8.0.
+Also, it seems (from the commit history) that this change was only introduced in Polonius-engine 0.8.0.
 Before, the `region_live_at` relation form the inputs was used directly.
 ```Datalog
 .decl region_live_at(R:Region, P:Point)
 .input region_live_at